 7. Destruction Or Debt: SimCity

-The SimCity series is a spin-off to the classic and widely popular Sims.
+SimCity eventually went on to spin-off a myriad of entries in the wildly popular Sims saga.
 These simulation games focus on building a utopia instead of creating a barely functioning family.
 You’re expected to run the city as its mayor.
 Needless to say, a lot can go wrong.
 There could be earthquakes or aliens invasions.
 Yet, no matter what, you need money.
 This is where the cheats come in.
 FUND will net you a whopping $10,000.
 However, use it eight times and a massive earthquake rips your city apart.
 In SimCity 2000, using the FUND cheat slaps you with a 25% loan.
 You can try to use CASS instead for a smaller dollar amount, but it also comes with a 15% chance of destroying your city.

 6. Death And Destruction: Afterlife